csc-training/geocomputing_course/materials/parallel_python.md

 While developing the code, it might be good to start with default scheduler or `LocalCluster` parallelization and then if needed change it to `SLURMCluster`.
 The required changes to code are small, when changing the parallelization set-up.

-One of the advantages of using LocalCluster, is that then in Jupyter the [Dask-extension](https://github.com/dask/dask-labextension) is able to show progress and resource usage.
+One of the advantages of using `LocalCluster`, is that then in Jupyter the [Dask-extension](https://github.com/dask/dask-labextension) is able to show progress and resource usage.

 **Default scheduler** is started automatically, when Dask objects or functions are used.

-**LocalCluster**, with default settings:
+**LocalCluster**
 ```
+# With default settings
 from dask.distributed import Client
 client = Client()